rotationalio/rotational.io/content/en/blog/2023-02-07-building-a-raft-part-3.md

 ## RequestVote Steps

 The `RequestVote` function is how candidates carry out elections in remote replicas.
-The function expects as input a `VoteRequest`, which contains the candidate's term, it's unique identifier, and some details of it's last log entry.
+The function expects as input a `VoteRequest`, which contains the candidate's term, its unique identifier, and some details of its last log entry.

 *Note: Abbreviated for brevity*
 ```proto